Green tea with ginseng makes a lot of sense.

 Pretty much all of the potential health benefits of both tea and ginseng require further study and virtually no studies have been run on ginseng and green tea combined.
 But the side effects of tea are virtually nonexistent and those of ginseng are generally mild, so trying tea with ginseng should be fine for most people.

 Nevertheless, it is important to note that Ginseng could cause nervousness and insomnia, while long-term high doses can result in dizziness, headaches, an upset stomach and other symptoms.
+Plain green tea can be drunk at bedtime, but you may want to avoid it at night if it contains ginseng.

 More importantly, ginseng could potentially interact negatively with certain drugs, so if you are on any medications, you should consult your doctor before trying any ginseng teas.
 That said, the amount of ginseng contained in them is quite low and unlikely to cause any problems.